TheTrainGoes/GP2040-Projects/Open Source Buttons/OSBMX/README.md

 How to order a button housing:

 All of the button housings so far have been ordered though JLCPCB.
 Due to the size of the buttons you can order a full sprue for a very small cost depending on the material you choose.
+You will get the best quality our of PA12 nylon, but they are the most expensive.
+If you are ordering in resin I have several larger sprue configurations in the `other sprue configurations` folder.

 1 - Go to JLCPCB.com<br/>
 2 - Click on `Instant Quote`<br/>
 3 - Click on `3D Printing` <br/>
-4 - Click on `Add 3D files` and choose the file named `OSBMX 30 - Single Sprue.stl`<br/>
+4 - Click on `Add 3D files` and choose the file named `OSBMX 24 - Single Sprue.stl` or `OSBMX 30 - Single Sprue.stl`<br/>
 4 - Choose the following options for the board:<br/>
 - 3D Technology = MJF (Nylon) (1)<br/>
 - Material = PA12-HP Nylon (2)<br/>